Star Wars: Shadows of the Empire (video game): Plot

 "Part IV: Lair of the Dark Prince" begins with Luke, Lando Calrissian, Chewbacca, and Dash infiltrating Xizor's palace on Coruscant to save Princess Leia, whom Xizor has taken captive.
 Dash enters the palace through the underground sewer system, and battles an enormous dianoga, before entering the palace itself.
-While in the palace Dash plants thermal detonators in an effort to destroy the it before Xizor summons his droid, which Dash quickly disposes of.
+While in the palace Dash plants thermal detonators in an effort to destroy it before Xizor summons his droid, which Dash quickly disposes of.
 After defeating the droid, Xizor flees to his Skyhook space station.
 Xizor's forces engage in battle with the Rebellion, but during the conflict an Imperial Star Destroyer arrives firing on both parties.
 The conflict turns as the Star Destroyer engages Xizor and his forces.
 Utilizing this distraction, Dash destroys the Skyhook's outer defenses and proceeds to fly inside the station, destroying its core.
 Dash is presumably killed in the blast, along with Xizor.

 A short pre-credits scene shows Luke and Leia on Tatooine, mourning Dash's death.
 If the game is completed on medium or higher difficulty levels, this is followed by an additional scene of Dash and Leebo, who had jumped to hyperspace to escape the blast.
 Leebo questions Dash's decision to keep the illusion they had died in the Skyhook's destruction, to which Dash says, "It's good to be remembered as a martyr without actually being dead, wouldn't you say?"